bcgov/Mautic-Subscription-App/README.md

 ## Using openshift commands
 #### Setting up openshift parameters
-Fill out the values for the given parameter file in openshift/openshift-param.
+Start by creating a `mautic.subscription.param` file with the parameters in the `openshift/mautic.subscription.param.example` file.
 Example:
 ```
 NAME=mautic-subscription